Japan To Dump Wastewater From Wrecked Fukushima Nuclear Plant Into Pacific Ocean

 "That kind of attitude is not honest to people," she says.
 "They are making distrust by themselves."

-The non-profit Health Physics Society says that tritium is only considered to be hazardous to health in large amounts, and "may very slightly increase the probability that a person will develop cancer during his or her lifetime," although humans are naturally exposed to many other forms of radiation.
+The nonprofit Health Physics Society says tritium is considered to be hazardous to health only in large amounts and "may very slightly increase the probability that a person will develop cancer during his or her lifetime," although humans are naturally exposed to many other forms of radiation.

-But FOE Japan says that the water in the storage tanks contains unknown quantities of radioactive contaminants besides tritium.
+But Friends of the Earth Japan says the water in the storage tanks contains unknown quantities of radioactive contaminants besides tritium.
 Local media report that in February, shipments of black rockfish were halted after one sample caught near Fukushima contained cesium far in excess of acceptable levels.

 Fish catches are at 17.5% of pre-quake levels, and many fishermen have been subsisting on handouts from TEPCO.
-Fishermen argue that the government's decision to dump the wastewater will make it impossible to sell their catch, and devastate their industry.
+They argue that the government's decision to dump the wastewater will make it impossible to sell their catch and will devastate their industry.

-In Seoul, South Korean Vice Foreign Minister Choi Jong-Moon summoned Japan's ambassador to Seoul to protest the move, expressing "deep regret over the potential threat to our citizens' health and environment."
+In Seoul, South Korean Vice Foreign Minister Choi Jong-moon summoned Japan's ambassador to Seoul to protest the decision, expressing "deep regret over the potential threat to our citizens' health and environment."

-State Department Spokesperson Ned Price commented in a statement that Japan "appears to have adopted an approach in accordance with globally accepted nuclear safety standards."
+U.S. State Department spokesperson Ned Price commented in a statement that Japan "appears to have adopted an approach in accordance with globally accepted nuclear safety standards."

 TEPCO again apologized for the nuclear accident in a statement Tuesday, saying it would work to restore trust in the company, "ascertain the root causes of these incidents and strengthen countermeasures throughout the entire organization."